Oxford Street Transformation

 Find out about proposed plans to make Oxford Street a global destination for shopping, leisure and events.

 Oxford Street has faced significant challenges in recent years due to the impact of the pandemic, the rise of online shopping, and other long-term changes in retail habits.
-Urgent action is now being taken to give the UK’s most iconic high street a new lease of life.
+That’s why the Mayor is taking action to give the UK’s most iconic high street a new lease of life.

-The consultation received over 6,000 responses, with almost seven in 10 Londoners showing support for the creation of an MDC, of those who expressed a view and two out of three are in favour of pedestrianisation of the road specifically.
+The consultation received over 6,000 responses.
+Of those who expressed a view, almost 70 per cent of Londoners showed support for the creation of an MDC.
+Two-thirds were in favour of pedestrianisation of the road specifically.

 Next steps